sparkflows/sparkflows-docs/docs/aws/user-guide/file-watcher.rst

 Create the AWS Lambda function to take the SQL Event and begin the workflow in Fire Insights.
 This workflow would process the newly arrived files.

-First create an IAM role.
+Firstly, create an IAM role.
 An example is shown below.

 We add 3 Environment variables as shown below.
 These are used by the Lambda functions in this example.